-- each non-employee director who has served on the board for at least three months will receive an annual grant of an option under our 2014 Plan to purchase 12,000 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders; - each non-employee director will receive an annual cash fee of \$35,000 (\$60,000 for the chairman of the board of directors); - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the audit committee chairman); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the compensation committee chairman); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$3,750 (\$7,500 for the nominating and corporate governance committee chairman).
+- each non-employee director who has served on the board for at least three months will receive an annual grant of an option under our 2014 Plan to purchase 12,000 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders; - · each non-employee director will receive an annual cash fee of \$35,000 (\$60,000 for the chairman of the board of directors); - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the audit committee chairman); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the compensation committee chairman); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$3,750 (\$7,500 for the nominating and corporate governance committee chairman).

 The stock options granted to our non-employee directors will have an exercise price equal to the fair market value of our common stock on the date of grant and will expire ten years after the date of grant.
 The initial stock options granted to our future newly elected non-employee directors will, subject to the director's continued service on our board, vest with respect to one-third of the shares on the first anniversary of the grant date and quarterly thereafter until the third anniversary of the date of grant.
 The annual stock options granted to our non-employee directors will, subject to the director's continued service on our board, vest with respect to 100% of the shares on the first anniversary of the grant date.
-The initial and annual stock options granted to our non-employee directors will subject to the director's continued service on our board, vest with respect to 100% of the shares on the first anniversary of the grant date.
-The initial and annual stock options granted to our non-employee directors will subject to the shares then underlying such options upon a change of control.
+The initial and annual stock options granted to our non-employee directors will vest in full with respect to the shares then underlying such options upon a change of control.